-The Document Centre is the space in the GULAG History Museum where each visitor could explore the literature on the GULAG History, as well as learn how to search for information about the victims of repression.
+The Documentation Center is a space in the GULAG History Museum where each visitor may explore the literature on the GULAG history and learn how to search for information about victims of the repression.

-Those wishing to browse the literature could use Library catalog including extensive book collections on the history of repressions.
+Those wishing to browse literature may use the catalog of the Museum’s library that has the extensive book collection on the history of the repression.

-On personal or public consultations specialists of the Document Centre explain how to work with the databases of the victims and archival documents, as well as how to launch the process of relative's rehabilitation.
+During personal or public consultations, specialists of the Documentation Center explain how to work with databases of victims and archival documents as well as how to launch the rehabilitation process for a relative.